joaquinrovira/upv-oos-reservations/README.md

   joaquinrovira/upv-oos-reservations
 ```

-> *NOTE:* As this is time-sensitive software, **it is important to set the appropriate timezone**.
+> *NOTE:* As this is time-sensitive software, **setting the appropriate timezone is vital**.
 This is done by setting the `TZ` environment variable to a valid value — from the `TZ database name` column of [the following table](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).
 You can make the container timezone match the host timezone by adding the environment value to the Docker container with the option `-e TZ=$(timedatectl show | grep "^Timezone=.*\$" | cut -d '=' -f2)`.
 Alternatively, it can be set manually to a value like `-e TZ=Etc/GMT+1`.

-You can check the agent logs with `docker logs upv-oos-reservations` and the reservations log with `docker exec upv-oos-reservations cat /app/output.log`
+You can check the agent logs with `docker logs upv-oos-reservations` and the reservation logs with `docker exec upv-oos-reservations cat /app/output.log`

 ## 🏗️ Building the agent